RAOEUS/tylex-windows/README.md

 ```
 ### Method 2: Build from Source

 If you want to modify the scripts or contribute to development, you can build the project directly from the source code.
-See the **[🛠️ Building from Source](https://www.google.com/search?q=%23%EF%B8%8F-building-from-source)** section below for detailed instructions.
+See the **[Building from Source](#building-from-source)** section below for detailed instructions.

 ---